p1m-ortho/p1m.github.io/matrixjouyou.md

 **Sentiment**.
 This has been assigned to each of the kanji individually based on the combined subjective sentiment of its common meanings, from a set of [six basic emotions](https://en.wikipedia.org/wiki/Emotion#Basic_emotions): **Happy**, **Sad**, **Anger**, **Fear**, **Surprise**, and **Disgust**.
 They are apportioned approximately as 4:2:2:2:1:1.
 Roughly half of the tokens have **Neutral** **Sentiment**.
 Tokens with different **Sentiment** have different background colors.

 **Popularity** is based on raw character occurrence counts from the Japanese Wikipedia as [published](https://raw.githubusercontent.com/scriptin/kanji-frequency/7022fa929a7d58d33ee281e285ca9c94342faa0c/data/wikipedia_characters.csv) by Dmitry Shpika. **Popularity** varies from zero to 1.7M occurrences, with a median of 8K occurrences.

+## Mint pricing strategy

+As a utility NFT, the dev believes it is necessary to justify its initial pricing.
+The mint price is locked at **SOL 1**, which was equivalent to ~$200 (hereinafter in USD) at the time of launch.
+This amount was selected as a tradeoff between,

+- affordability,
+- market prices, and
+- dev compensation for his time investment.

+The latter is estimated at 30 hours by the time of the launch, plus 15 hours on average per each of the [first 21](#page-top) educational materials to develop, for a total of at least 345 hours.

+At the dev’s usual hourly rate of $30 USD, a fair launch-time compensation equals $10,350.
+With a $200 mint price and at least 21 completed mints, minimum sales would amount to $4,200, incurring a potential loss of $6,150 for the dev.
+However, if some unique holders choose to mint several tokens per wallet and the SOL price continues to rise, this might offset the loss.
+At the current prices, each subsequent mint will support an additional 6.7 hours of educational material development, which also seems reasonable.

 ## Appendix.
 GG18 Application Summary